Circuit partitions and signed interlacement in 4-regular graphs: The effect of a -transformation

 \section{The effect of a $\kappa$-transformation}

 The fundamental operation of the theory of Euler systems of 4-regular graphs was introduced by Kotzig \cite{K}.

-\begin{definition} If $C$ is an\ Euler system of a 4-regular graph $F$ and $v\in V(F)$ then a $\kappa$\emph{-transform} $C\ast v$ is an Euler system obtained from $C$ by reversing one of the fundamental circuits $C_{i}(C,v)$ within a circuit of $C$. \end{definition}
+\begin{definition} If $C$ is an\ Euler system of a 4-regular graph $F$ and $v\in V(F)$ then a $\kappa$\emph{-transform} $C\ast v$ is an Euler system obtained from $C$ by reversing one of the induced circuits $C_{i}(C,v)$ within a circuit of $C$. \end{definition}

+If $C$ is given with preferred orientations for its circuits, then Definition \ref{kappat} provides two choices for the preferred orientation of the circuit of $C\ast v$ incident at $v$.
+For instance, if $C$ is the directed Euler circuit of $K_{5}$ given by the double occurrence word $abdcaecbed$ then $C\ast a$ is given by $acdbaecbed$ or $abdcadebce$.